drshahizan/obsidian/SCTO/👓 List of Papers.md

 > [!NOTE] Explanation
 > This is some Obsidian wizardry using the [plugin dataview.](https://github.com/blacksmithgu/obsidian-dataview) It requires some expertise to fully customize.
 But the idea is that you can qrite custom queries to your notes and filter only those that have specific meta data or tags in them.
 Here are a few examples.
 (If it does not work, go to settings, activate community plugins and add "dataview")
-> Make sure to join my [blog for more info](https://ilyashabanov.substack.com/) on this awesome feature and to learn how this can help you create awesome overviews of your work.

 # All Papers
 All papers in primary sources folder, sorted by rating